 Eye diseases like glaucoma, cataracts, diabetic retinopathy, age-related macular degeneration, and dry eye syndrome are very common today.
 While it can be frightening to learn that you’re dealing with an eye disease, there’s encouraging news: the Ramirez & Poulos, MD, team helps patients in Orlando and Kissimmee, Florida, manage eye disease effectively using the most advanced treatments in the world.
-Book online or by phone today.

 The most common eye diseases include: